 2. Don’t Make Eye Contact

 Keep an eye on the student to assure safety, but try not to make eye contact or look directly at the student.
 That engages him/her and provides attention even if you are doing everything else right.
 Look off in the distance, look at another student, or just look at the table…anywhere but directly at the student.

 3. Don’t Touch the Student if You Can Avoid it

 First, if he / she is upset, putting hands on will only escalate the situation.
 That’s how fights break out.
 If he or she isn’t upset but is engaging in the behavior more deliberately to get attention, physical contact is attention.
 If you have to physically intervene to assure safety, you will have to, but make it as brief as possible.

 Even if you aren’t talking to the target student, don’t talk about his or her behavior in his/her presence.
 You’ll be amazed what they can hear when they are screaming and you’ll be attending to the behavior when they know you are talking about them.
 Instead, talk to other students about what they are doing right and the expected behaviors.
 That sends a positive message and removes the attention from the one having the problem.

 5. Don’t Forget to Teach Appropriate Ways to Gain Attention–and Attend to Them

-When your FBA says the behavior is maintained by behavior, the replacement skill to use is something that gets that type of attention appropriately.
+When your FBA says the behavior is maintained by behavior, the replacement classroom management skills to use is something that gets that type of attention appropriately.
 In addition to teaching the skill, it is important to make sure you are reinforcing that appropriate skill (e.g., tapping your arm, using a communication switch to call the teacher’s name) when the student engages in it.
 If he/she gets more reliable attention for the negative behavior than the replacement skill, the negative behavior is going to continue.